-1.5 The Board's decision was issued on 5 March 2015.
-The Board invited the Respondent to make written submissions on the matter of possible disciplinary penalties and payment of costs.

-1.6 By letter dated 17 March 2015, the Board received the Respondent's submissions on penalty, publication of name and costs.
-The Board considered those submissions, and made the following decision.
+- 1.5 The Board's decision was issued on 2 July 2015.
+The Board invited the Respondent to make written submissions on the matter of possible disciplinary penalties and payment of costs. - 1.6 The Respondent by way of his legal representative made submissions on penalty, publication of name and costs.
+The Board considered those submissions and made the following decision.